-In addition to the course work and offerings of the Department of Gender Studies, there are two Advanced Certificates open to Gender students.
+In addition to the course work and offerings of the Department of Gender Studies, there are three Advanced Certificates open to Gender Studies students.
 In these programs students earn certificates in addition to their degree diploma.
-Moreover, the programs makes it easier for students to take relevant courses offered by other CEU departments.
-Prospective students who wish to participate in a program should indicate their interest in their application to the Department of History and the Department of Gender Studies.
-However, even after students have already enrolled in a Gender program, it is still possible to register for an advanced certificate program.
+Moreover, the programs make it easier for students to take relevant courses offered by other CEU departments.
+Prospective students who wish to participate in an Advanced Certificate program should indicate their interest to the Department Head and the contact person of the Advanced Certificate in question.
+However, even after students have already enrolled in a Gender Studies program, it is still possible to register for an Advanced Certificate program.
 For further details, please consult the links provided below.

 ADVANCED CERTIFICATE IN POLITICAL THOUGHT

 The Advanced Certificate in Political Thought (ACPT) engages in the comparative study of political thought from a variety of perspectives, both within and outside the Western canon.
 Special attention will be given to the historicity of diverse political traditions but also to recurring themes and questions.
 Learning to recognize political thought, both past and present, as being time- and place-specific will equip students, regardless of their major field of study, with additional analytical and methodological skills grounded in the appreciation of the contextual and intertextual aspects of diverse intellectual traditions.
 Beyond contextualization the students will learn about comparative methods, addressing topics of political thought from intercultural and diachronic perspectives.